-- Campus-based student organizations may participate in a political campaign for a ballot initiative or candidate for any public office as long as each organization abides by applicable University policies and procedures. - Any student organization that chooses to advocate for a particular political candidate or ballot initiative may not receive funding from the University that applies to such advocacy. - Student organizations that advocate for a political candidate or ballot initiative may not use University facilities as a venue for fundraising. - Student organizations may not distribute campaign materials on campus.
-Instead, these organizations may reserve an information table through the Office of Student Affairs.
-Information table placement will be restricted to the Student Diner area.
-Campaigning and/or the solicitation of funds may not occur in University-owned housing. - University facilities may not be used for any activities restricted under these guidelines, including, but not limited to: - The use of the Mail Box or Copy Cats. - The provision of office supplies, computers, telephones, fax machines, copiers and other University-owned equipment.
+• Campus-based student organizations may participate in a political campaign for a ballot initiative or candidate for any public office as long as each organization abides by applicable University policies and procedures.

+- Any student organization that chooses to advocate for a particular political candidate or ballot initiative may not receive funding from the University that applies to such advocacy. - Student organizations that advocate for a political candidate or ballot initiative may not use University facilities as a venue for fundraising. - Campaigning and/or the solicitation of funds may not occur in University-owned housing. - University facilities may not be used for any activities restricted under these guidelines, including, but not limited to: - The use of the Mail Box or Copy Cats. - The provision of office supplies, computers, telephones, fax machines, copiers and other University-owned equipment.